 The GoPro is still the most popular cameras used by FPV pilots.
-You can buy them from:
+You can get them from these vendors:

 - GoPro Session 5: https://amzn.to/2RNbNDO